0xR5C/ctfwriteups/HackTheBox/secret/HTB-Secret-WriteUp.md

 ### Website Enumeration

-This is a website of some kind of an open-source API with a live demo mode, which heads to `api/priv`.
+This is a website of some kind of an open-source API with a live demo mode, which redirects to `api/priv`.
 There is a documentation page, that has a lot of information about how the API works.

 First, in the Log In section, there is an example of a log in request with an email and a password and I try to see, if this happens to be a valid admin account.
 ```